 Our recent survey of 200 UK finance professionals found many to be unhappy with the Purchase Order Processing solutions available to them and the daily challenges they face without a simple automated process in place.
 It revealed that 34% expressed concerns over ease of use and the need to work around the current purchase order process to get things done.

-Here’s four reasons why ensuring your company has the right financial solutions in place will stop your financial director becoming Scrooge in January.
+Here are four reasons why ensuring your company has the right financial solutions in place will stop your financial director becoming Scrooge in January.

-1. Cut out the manual process – Fragmentation is not good for any business so ensure the process is not changing between departments or that prepared purchase orders are not re-entered in disparate systems whilst employees are suffering from back to work blues, introducing a risk of errors and lack of control.
+1. Cut out the manual process – Fragmentation is not good for any business to ensure the process is not changing between departments or that prepared purchase orders are not re-entered in disparate systems whilst employees are suffering from back to work blues, introducing a risk of errors and lack of control.

 2. Make communication clear – Your suppliers should know exactly what you need for the year and at what price you expect to pay.
 Budget holders should be getting the best deal for the best service and product(s) for the business.

-3. Reduction in paper – Pieces of paper can get lost or misfiled, while invoice matching becomes time consuming.
+3. Reduction in paper – Pieces of paper can get lost or misfiled, while invoice matching becomes time-consuming.
 This also saves money on physical storage too.

 4. Use a company-wide template – PO’s that are completed using the same process throughout the company ensures all budget holders are collecting the right data when ordering goods and services, that way the Finance Director can spend time on strategic work not on chasing up on unpaid invoices.

 An electronic PO system provides the finance department with visibility of company accounts at all times, with the assurance that the information is correct.
-This not only helps provide peace of mind for the Finance Director when it comes to End of Year accounting or when an audit takes place, but saves them time and effort as they can clearly see any financial commitment on a daily basis.
+This not only helps provide peace of mind for the Finance Director when it comes to End of Year accounting or when an audit takes place but saves them time and effort as they can clearly see any financial commitment on a daily basis.